idzilleagle0925/Johnny55-War-Crimes-Dossier-Interface---Archon-Grid-Simulator-pygame-/README.md

 Press Enter after each → Simulator opens!

-YOU’RE NOW INSIDE THE DOSSIER!HOW TO USE ITAction
+YOU’RE NOW INSIDE THE DOSSIER!
+HOW TO USE IT
+Action
 What to Do
 Type commands
 Click the green box at bottom-right